People whose health is already poor or deteriorating are at risk of acute health crises and/or dying from underlying

 Care Planning Steps

 People at risk of deteriorating and dying from current health problems, complication, or other illnesses including coronavirus.

 – usual health status, severity of underlying conditions/general frailty, decision-making capacity/healthcare proxy

 – current treatment & care plans (including any advance (anticipatory) care plan or resuscitation status form)

 – likely clinical outcomes of possible interventions (eg cardiopulmonary resuscitation, oxygen, hospital care/ITU referral)

 Talk – about what is happening, what is important, and what we can do to help.

 Find out how this person would like to be cared for.
 Is there treatment/care they do not want?

 -Place of care if the person is more unwell or likely to be dying

 -Specific plans for sudden illness, complications, infection (including COVID-19); end-of-life care plan if dying.

--Talk about cardiopulmonary resuscitation (CPR) outcomes if CPR would not work or leave the person in much poorer health.
+-Talk about cardiopulmonary resuscitation (CPR) if CPR would not work or leave the person in much poorer health.

 -Review medications; plan for anticipatory/ emergency medicines, if appropriate.

 -Holistic care (physical, psychological, family, practical, spiritual)

 – Offer to speak on the phone with family/a close friend, if appropriate.

-Record plans – share with professionals and teams who need access to this information; keep plans updated
+Coordinate care – record and share care plans with professionals and teams who need this information; keep plans updated.

 Ask – for help if you need it.
 Look out for other staff you can support or help too.